BRITISH ARTILLERY - PIECES

 The clockface was centred on the target and aligned with 12 o’clock North.
 The air observer reported where the round fell, eg “C3”.
 The lettered bands were distances in yards from the centre (target): Y 10, Z 25, A 50, B 100, C 200, D 300, E 400, F 500

 The officer on the battery position and controlling the guns from the Battery Commander’s Post then converted the observation into a correction to the firing data that was ordered to the guns.
 The issued device for this was the ‘Artillery dial Range Corrector’, although entrepreneurial officers developed others that were produced by companies in UK.

 Figure 3 – Auto dial Range Corrector

-Major LA Notcutt MC invented the Artillery dial Range Corrector that was officially adopted for batteries to convert clock code observations into corrections to firing data, his improved version was the Auto Range Corrector.
-The observation was marked on the rotating dial, which was set to the line of fire bearing, the correction to range and deflection was then read from the 6 × 9 inch Ivorine base vertically below the plot at the target range.
+Major LA Notcutt MC invented the Artillery dial Range Corrector and was officially adopted for batteries to convert clock code observations into corrections to firing data, his improved version was the Auto Range Corrector.
+The observation was marked on the transparent rotating dial, which was set to the line of fire bearing, the correction to range and deflection was then read from the 6 × 9 inch Ivorine base vertically below the plot at the target range.
 Produced by JW Steward Ltd it was advertised at £1 5s (over two weeks basic pay for a private soldier).